algorandfoundation/algokit-avm-vscode-debugger/README.md

 ## Usage

-In order to use the AVM Debugger extension, you need:
+The AVM Debugger extension automatically detects and operates on the following files:

-1. TEAL Source Maps.
-A `*.trace.avm.json` file that maps the compiled TEAL source maps to the original source code.
+1. Simulate Traces.
+A `*.trace.avm.json` file that contains the traces obtained from algod's [`simulate` endpoint](https://developer.algorand.org/docs/get-details/dapps/smart-contracts/debugging/?from_query=simulate#simulate).
+This serves as an entry point for the debugger.
 See an example [here](./examples/multiRootWorkspace/slot-machine/debug_traces/simulate-response.trace.avm.json).
-2. Simulate Traces.
-A `sources.avm.json` file that contains the traces obtained from algod's [`simulate` endpoint](https://developer.algorand.org/docs/get-details/dapps/smart-contracts/debugging/?from_query=simulate#simulate).
-This serves as an entry point for the debugger.
-See an example [here](./examples/multiRootWorkspace/slot-machine/.algokit/sources/sources.avm.json).
+2. Source Maps.
+Source maps for the programs executed within the trace.
+These can be either a
+   - a TEAL source map, obtained from algod when compiling a TEAL program [example](examples/multiRootWorkspace/slot-machine/.algokit/sources/contract/fake-random.teal.tok.map).
+   - a Puya source map, produced when compiling a Smart Contract with the Puya compiler [example](examples/multiRootWorkspace/puya/ProofOfAttendance.approval.puya.map).

+> Additionally, it maintains a file named `sources.avm.json` in the root of your project (defaults to `.algokit/sources/sources.avm.json`), which contains a mapping of the compiled source maps to the original source code.

 ### a.
 AlgoKit based project (recommended)

-If you are aiming to debug TEAL code in a project generated via [`algokit init`](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/init.md), follow the steps below:
+If you are aiming to debug TEAL code in a project generated via [`algokit init`](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/init.md), follow the steps below.

+#### Python

 ```py
 # Place this code in a project entry point (e.g. main.py)